bredelings/BAli-Phy/TODO/CommandLineModel.md

 For declarations, either:

 - introduce a separate declaration model type, or
-- use `std::variant<TypedModelExpr, TypedModelDecls>` if one class must store both.
+- use `std::variant<CM::TypedExpr, CM::TypedDecls>` if one class must store
+  both.

 Update: